 The world is anxiously waiting for autonomous and connected cars to appear on our roads.
 In several ways, Tiny AI will play a key role in realizing those possibilities:

-- To enhance safety, the driver’s health will be continuously checked with capacitive sensors in his seat and radar systems in the dashboard.
+- To enhance safety, the driver’s health will be continuously checked with capacitive sensors in the seat and radar systems in the dashboard.

 - We will control our in-car entertainment system with a flick of the wrist thanks to gesture recognition technology.

-- Augmented insights through cooperative sensor fusion is essential for self-driving cars that rely on several sensors to get a complete picture of their surroundings.
+- Augmented insights through cooperative sensor fusion are essential for self-driving cars that rely on several sensors to get a complete picture of their surroundings.

 Want to use Tiny AI to make smart solutions?

 Imec helps you with technical AI challenges such as:

 - extraction of quality data at the (extreme) edge